Musician and ecologist, Bernie Krause once said: "A great silence is spreading over the natural world even as the sound of man is becoming deafening".

 A rise of the machines!

-What does Terminator, The Matrix and 2001: A Space Odyssey all have in common?
+What do Terminator, The Matrix and 2001: A Space Odyssey all have in common?
 Crazy killer robots!
 For decades we’ve heard that humanity is threatened by intelligent machines.
-And even top tech businessman, Elon Musk, believes that AI could lead to World War three.
+And even top tech businessman, Elon Musk, believes that AI could lead to World War Three.
 But rather than panicking, it’s worth considering the real risks of algorithms.
 AI brings helpful automation, freeing humans from difficult tasks.
 But what happens when these big decisions go wrong?
 As systems become interconnected we experience a ‘butterfly effect’, where small mistakes lead to disastrous consequences.
 We have already seen stock exchanges crash when algorithms run out of control.
 And ‘bots’, small pieces of AI, operate millions of accounts on Twitter.
 Just think how much technology has changed over the past 30 years.
 In 1990 there was no World Wide Web, yet now we have smartwatches and virtual reality.
 We are, arguably, the smartest lifeform on our planet, and we’ve commanded control.
 Will we still be on top in another 30 years?

 Our oceans cover around 70% of the Earth’s surface, yet there’s still lots to discover about the life they support and their fragile eco-systems.
 In fact, we have better maps of other planets like Mars than we do of our seabed, which remains 95% unexplored.
 Researchers at the Nekton Oxford Deep Ocean Research Institute have been working to find out how our oceans function and how healthy they are.
 Principle Scientist at Nekton, Dr Lucy Woodall explains that when trying to understand our relationship with the oceans it’s important to start by asking what do our oceans do for us?